 If none of these things work, you may wish to raise a grievance and think about making a claim to an employment tribunal.

 There are strict time-limits and procedures for making a claim to an employment tribunal.
-If you think you may need to do this, you should get advice, for example, from a Citizens Advice Bureau.
-To search for your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+If you think you may need to do this, you should get advice, for example, from a Citizens Advice office.
+To search for your nearest Citizens Advice, including those that can give advice by email, click on nearest Citizens Advice.

 For more information about what you can do about discrimination because of your religion at work, including making a claim to an employment tribunal, see What can I do if my employer treats me unfairly because of religion or belief?
 In Employment fact sheets.